 Sometimes, a child’s baby tooth may be lost prematurely due to disease or injury.
 In such a case, the permanent teeth that are coming in on both sides of the lost tooth can drift into the space created, causing the permanent teeth to erupt out of position or be blocked entirely.
 This, in turn, leads to crooked or crowded teeth.
 Dental spacers, also known as space maintainers, are used to hold open the space for a permanent tooth at the site of a prematurely lost baby tooth.
-At Celebration Family Dental, we can provide quality spacers that prevent the need for orthodontic treatment in the future.
+At Celebration Family Dental of Carrollton, we can provide quality spacers that prevent the need for orthodontic treatment in the future.

 Dental spacers are custom-made after taking impressions of your child’s mouth, and they need to be worn until the underlying tooth is ready to erupt naturally.
 These are two types of dental spacers: